-- cal issues due to the zero-line calibration.
+In this study, we focussed on a detailed zonal-mean zonal and meridional wind TIDI wind analysis mitigating potential technical issues due to the zero-line calibration.
 The global tidal fit based on 60-day composite days showed clear signs of additional factors that caused substantial biases.
 Atmospheric tides as well as planetary waves have a significant variability within the required 60-day window.
 This variability is relevant for the amplitudes, but also for the phase stability of these waves, which causes information mixing between migrating and non-migrating tides and other atmospheric waves.
-In particular, the Quasi-two-Day Wave (Q2DW) can reach large amplitudes of 40-60 m/s for a few days and has often a zonal wavenumber of 3 and, - 270 thus, affects all longitudes and several latitudes in one hemisphere (Stober et al., 2024).
-Additionally, other transient and rapidly evolving events such as Sudden Stratospheric Warmings or the spring and fall transitions (Stober et al., 2020; Matthias et al., 2021) are problematic in constructing the composite day and cause larger uncertainties.
+In particular, the Quasitwo-Day Wave (Q2DW) can reach large amplitudes of 40-60 m/s for a few days and has often a zonal wavenumber of 3 and, thus, affects all longitudes and several latitudes in one hemisphere (Stober et al., 2024).
+Additionally, other transient and rapidly evolving events such as Sudden Stratospheric Warmings or the spring and fall transitions (Stober et al., 2020; Matthias et al.,

+2021) are problematic in constructing the composite day and cause larger uncertainties.
 Gravity waves are also contributing to the overall noise, but are less critical due to their more local nature.

 Meridional winds exhibit, in general, a much lower correlation compared to the meteor radar.
-This reduced correlation is

-275 related to the much lower magnitudes of the meridional mean winds, which are often around ±1 - 5 m/s on seasonal time scales in the MLT, whereas the zonal mean wind is dominated by stronger winds and characteristic seasonal patterns with magnitudes reaching up to ±10 - 40 m/s. considering a typical wind variability of 5-15 m/s and the instrumental uncertainty, which is comparable for both wind components, the meridional wind is more affected by local atmospheric wave variability and sampling effects relative to the zonal component.
-This is also often the case for other sensors (Wilhelm et al., 2017; Hagen et al., 2018; Stob 280
+This reduced correlation is related to the much lower magnitudes of the meridional mean winds, which are often around $\pm 1-5$ m/s on seasonal time scales in the MLT, whereas the zonal mean wind is dominated by stronger winds and characteristic seasonal patterns with magnitudes reaching up to $\pm 10-40$ m/s. considering a typical wind variability of 5-15 m/s and the instrumental uncertainty, which is comparable for both wind components, the meridional wind is more affected by local atmospheric wave variability and sampling effects relative to the zonal component.
+This is also often the case for other sensors (Wilhelm et al., 2017; Hagen et al., 2018; Stober et al., 2018).

-5 Conclusion
+275 5 Conclusion